ptsteadman/notebook/stories/summer-of-entropy.md

 Chris went back to his computer.

-He ssh'd into a virtual machine, a machine left over from the previous summer.
-Chris had accidentally discovered a way to view the chat history of any user, using the search index.
+He ssh'd into a virtual machine, a machine left over from the previous summer, when Chris had accidentally discovered a way to view the chat history of any user.
 He was pretty sure it didn't leave any sort of audit log, but even if it did, Chris would probably be okay.

-He ran a script to hydrate Elkie's message index, and opened it in a buffer.
+He ran a script to hydrate Elkie's messages from the search index, and opened it in a buffer.

 Chris skimmed through emotional messages sent to Elkie that morning, when the story had dropped.